Rockwynn/staging.woodlore.ca/site/content/pages/5.resources/5.terms-of-use/index.md

 </div>
 <div class="block">
     <h5 class="orange bold">Terms of Use</h5>
-    <p>By using <strong class="dgreen">www.woodlore.ca</strong> (the Site) you are agreeing that you have reviewed and accept our Legal Terms and Conditions and our Privacy Policy.
+    <p>By using <strong>https://woodlore.ca</strong> (the Site) you are agreeing that you have reviewed and accept our Legal Terms and Conditions and our Privacy Policy.
 All text, graphics and other content on this Site are the property of Woodlore International Inc.</p>
     <p>Users of this Site agree to abide by trademark and copyright law and all other applicable laws related to the use of this Site.
 This Site may contain links to other websites.
 Please read the individual privacy policy of each site you visit, as the content and practices of other websites are not under our control.</p>
-    <p>If you have any questions/concerns regarding the site content, please <a href="../contact"><strong class="dgreen">Contact us at info@woodlore.ca</a></strong></p>
+    <p>If you have any questions/concerns regarding the site content, please contact us at <a href="mailto:info@woodlore.ca"><strong class="dgreen">info@woodlore.ca</a></strong></p>
 </div>